Frustrated with Data Caps? Find Out Which Providers Limit Your Data and Why

 How do I track my Xfinity data usage?

-Log into your Xfinity account or use your account mobile app to monitor your usage.
+To monitor your usage, log into your Xfinity account or mobile app.
 You’ll also receive in-browser notices and emails when you’re nearing your data limit.

-Most users don’t use enough data to notice their internet data cap at all, but if you have a household that streams HD content for hundreds of hours each month, you may want to opt for an unlimited data plan.
+Most users don’t go through enough data to notice their internet data cap at all, but if you have a lot of people in your home who all stream HD shows for hundreds of hours each month, you’ll want a big data allowance.